 Short-term memory is nearly gone by this stage, and your loved one will need help with all activities of daily living: eating, bathing, dressing, toileting, transferring and continence.
 A live-in aide or dementia-specialized assisted living community is critical during this stage.

 During this stage, you’ll notice that your loved one has forgotten names of close family members and will have no short-term memory.
 They will also start losing their ability to communicate and suffer from anxiety, depression and compulsions.
 If they’re still in the home or at an assisted living community, it’s probably time to determine how to move your loved one into a specialized memory care or skilled care center.

 A person in end-stage dementia will likely not have any control over their activities and will need significant assistance in communicating, walking and performing all activities of daily living.
 Round-the-clock care is required at this point, and caregivers often seek to give comfort and improve their loved one’s quality of life at this time.

-If one of your senior family members is suffering from dementia, or if you have noticed one or more of these warning signs in a senior family member, please contact our Ohio estate and elder law attorneys at 877-653-3450 to schedule a complimentary initial consultation.
+If you have more questions about helping to care for a loved one suffering from dementia, or if you believe your loved one is ready for a higher level of care and need advice, please contact our Ohio elder law office at 877-653-3450 to schedule a complimentary initial consultation.